 Once a month, I am relentless about getting things done.
 And I slave-drive my poor family.
 They must be used to it, because if I raise my voice during normal days, the girls get their feelings so hurt that I never hear the end of it.
 But during the PMS tirades (which are much, much worse—I really should just leave the house instead), they just roll their eyes at me and blatantly ignore me.
 Which, of course, makes me more upset.

-Today was one of those days, and I accomplished a ton (without Joel, even, since he was out and about being all service-oriented helping people move and stuff).
+Today was one of those days, and I accomplished a ton (without my husband, even, since he was out and about being all service-oriented helping people move and stuff).

 - I folded eighteen gazillion loads of laundry.

 - Put away almost that many loads, while making my children do the rest.